ryancramerdesign/InputfieldCKEditor/README.md

-If you will use the same contents-inline.css file for all of your inline fields, then just make sure to be sure it is specified with the settings for each of your CKEditor inline textarea fields, otherwise you may end up reverting back to the default contents-inline.css.
+If you will use the same contents-inline.css file for all of your inline fields, then just make sure to be sure it is specified with the settings for each of your CKEditor inline textarea fields, otherwise you may end up reverting back to the default `contents-inline.css`.